alexdelai/NDVI-dimist/README.md

 ### 4. Step 4: random location sampling within the study area
 Then, we performed data reduction by randomly sampling locations within the Greater Manchester boudaries for 100, 300, and 500 meters buffer distance ensuring the data representation of the study area.
 ### 5. Step 5: extraction of raster values
-Finally, we sampled greenness exposure maps at the randomly generated locations to extract raster or cell values and stored them into three different dataframes (one per buffer zone).
+Finally, we sampled greenness exposure maps at the randomly generated locations to extract their raster or cell values into three data frames (one per buffer zone).
 For instance, greenness metrics at 100 meters data frame should be as follows:

 ![](/visualizations_ndvi/df_ndvi_100.png)